+02.4241

+09.1222

+09.126 (re requirements/exceptions for students from military families)

+09.423

+Formatted: ksba normal

+LEGAL: SB 9 CREATES A NEW SECTION OF KRS 508 WHICH MAKES HAZING A CRIMINAL OFFENSE AND INCLUDES DEFINITIONS OF HAZING AND AN ORGANIZATION.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+STUDENTS 09.422

+Bullying/Hazing

-02.4241 09.1222 09.126 (re requirements/exceptions for students from military families) 09.423 LEGAL: SB 9 CREATES A NEW SECTION OF KRS 508 WHICH MAKES HAZING A CRIMINAL OFFENSE AND INCLUDES DEFINITIONS OF HAZING AND AN ORGANIZATION.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.422 Bullying/Hazing In order to effectively participate in the democratic process as adults, students must learn to respect the rights of others and to interact with them in a civil manner.
+In order to effectively participate in the democratic process as adults, students must learn to respect the rights of others and to interact with them in a civil manner.
 Therefore, students are required to speak and behave in a civil manner toward students, staff and visitors to the schools.

-ACTIONS NOT TOLERATED The use of lewd, profane or vulgar language is prohibited.
-In addition, students shall not engage in behaviors such as hazing, bullying, menacing, taunting, intimidating, verbal or physical abuse of others, or other threatening behavior.
-This policy extends to any/all student language or behavior including, but not limited to, the use of electronic or online methods.
-Such behavior is disruptive of the educational process and interferes with the ability of other students to take advantage of the educational opportunities offered.
-These provisions shall not be interpreted to prohibit civil exchange of opinions or debate protected under the state or federal constitutions where the opinion expressed does not otherwise materially or substantially disrupt the education process or intrude upon the rights of others.
-Students who violate this policy shall be subject to appropriate disciplinary action.
-BULLYING DEFINED Per KRS 158.148, B"bullying" is defined asmeans any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated: - That occurs on school premises, on school-sponsored transportation, or at a schoolsponsored event: or - 2.
-That disrupts the education process.
+BULLYING DEFINED

+Per KRS 158.148.
+B"bullying" is defined asmeans any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated:

+- 1. That occurs on school premises, on school-sponsored transportation, or at a school-sponsored event: or

+- 2. That disrupts the education process.